GoogleCloudPlatform/bigquery-utils/views/audit/README.md

 7. From here, you can do further analysis in BigQuery by querying the view, or you can connect it to a BI tool such as DataStudio as a data source and build dashboards.

 How to use **big_query_elt_audit_log_v2**
-1. Before **big_query_elt_audit_log_v2** can be utilized, there must be at least one table with audit data from Stackdriver Logging.
-One way to generate this data is to connect Stackdriver Logging with BigQuery.
-In Stackdriver Logging, click the downwards facing arrow next to the text box, and switch to advanced mode.
+1. Before **big_query_elt_audit_log_v2** can be utilized, there must be at least one table with audit data from Cloud Logging.
+One way to generate this data is to connect Cloud Logging with BigQuery.
+In Cloud Logging, click the downwards facing arrow next to the text box, and switch to advanced mode.
 Paste the filter below to get the latest version of logs, and click submit:
 **protoPayload.metadata.@type="type.googleapis.com/google.cloud.audit.BigQueryAuditMetadata" AND (
 (protoPayload.metadata.jobInsertion.job.jobConfig.queryConfig.statementType="SCRIPT" ) OR (
 protoPayload.metadata.jobChange.job.jobStats.parentJobName!="" AND protoPayload.metadata.jobChange.job.jobStatus.jobState="DONE")